 - Place your pie crust in a pie pan and put the pie pan on a baking sheet.

 - In a small saucepan, bring the maple syrup to a boil over medium heat.
+(There should be bubbles all across the surface of the syrup.)
 Boil 5 minutes.
+Don’t rush this step or your pie will not set properly.

 - Remove from heat and stir in coconut sugar, and butter/ghee/coconut oil.
 (This will help it cool down a bit.
 Make sure it’s not boiling hot before adding your eggs, or they’ll scramble.)